 - Remove the bay leaves and serve.

-- If you are doing this meal for meal prep, divvy out into 6 containers and store in the fridge or the freezer.
+- If you are doing this meal for meal prep, split individual portions into 6 airtight containers and store in the fridge or the freezer.
 If you store it in the fridge, eat within 1 week or less.

 Nutrition